-Assistant Professor Hill (Chairperson); Associate Professors Faigel, Farnham; Assistant Professors Brown, Ingalls, Levi, Montgomery, Wootton; Instructors Bowen, Brigada, Emery, Fersing, Grundler, Josselyn, Joy, Lamoray, Mercier, Preston and Reed.
+Assistant Professor Hill (Chairperson); Associate Professors Faigel, Farnham; Assistant Professors Brown, Ingalls, Levi, Wootton; Instructors Belfiglio, Bowen, Emery, Fersing, Friedman, Grundler, Hangorski, Josselyn, Lamoray, Lawrence, Mercier, Preston and Reed.

-- 1 DENTAL HYGIENE Study of the theories and the practice of dental hygiene with emphasis on patient education and preventive procedures.
+1 DENTAL HYGIENE Study of the theories and the practice of dental hygiene with emphasis on patient education and preventive procedures.
+Three hours.
+Wootton.

+2 DENTAL HYGIENE Continuation of Dental Hygiene 1 including special patient care and clinical practice of dental hygiene procedures.
 Two hours.
+Wootton.

-Staff. - 2 DENTAL HYGIENE Continuation of Dental Hygiene 1 including special patient care and clinical practice of dental hygiene procedures.
-Three hours.
-Staff. - 11 ORAL TISSUES The study of the morphology and physiology of oral tissues both microscopically and macroscopically.
+11 ORAL TISSUES The study of the morphology and physiology of oral tissues both microscopically and macroscopically.
 The identification of individual tooth forms.
-Three hours, Ms. Ingalls. - 12 ORAL TISSUES The study of the functions of the oral tissues, head and neck anatomy, occlusion, mastication, comminution, and deglutition.
 Two hours.
+Mercier.

+12 ORAL TISSUES The study of the functions of the oral tissues, head and neck anatomy, occlusion, mastication, comminution, and deglutition.
+Two hours.
 Prerequisite: Oral Tissues 11.
+Mercier.

+ECONOMICS

-Ms. Ingalls. - 52 PHARMACOLOGY AND ANESTHESIOLOGY The reactions and uses of drugs.
+52 PHARMACOLOGY AND ANESTHESIOLOGY The reactions and uses of drugs.
 Anesthesia, general and local, as used in dental practice.
-One hour.
-Dr. MacLellan.
+Two hours.
+MacLellan.

-- 53-54 Oral Pathology General pathology of the more common disease affecting the human body.
+53-54 ORAL PATHOLOGY General pathology of the more common disease affecting the human body.
 Pathology of the teeth and their supporting structures.
 Two hours.
+Farnham.

-Dr. Farnham. - 55 PERIODONTOLOGY Classification of periodontal disease, clinical picture, etiological factors, and types of treatment.
-Two hours.
+55 PERIODONTOLOGY Classification of periodontal disease, clinical picture, etiological factors, and types of treatment.
+Three hours.
 Prerequisite: Oral Tissues 11 and 12.
+Hill, Levi.

-Drs.
-Hill and Levi. - 61 RADIOLOGY Study, demonstration, and practice of fundamentals of intraoral radiographic technic including electrophysics; angulation of the machine; placement and complete processing of films.
+61 RADIOLOGY Study, demonstration, and practice of fundamentals of intraoral radiographic technic including electrophysics; angulation of the machine; placement and complete processing of films.
 Two hours.
+Brown.

-Ms. Brown. - 62 DENTAL PRACTICE Discussion and project participation in the planning, development, and implementation of dental health education, public health dentistry, and the private practice of dentistry.
-Three hours.
-Dr. Montgomery. - 81-82 CLINICAL DENTAL HYGIENE Clinical practice with patients from simple to more difficult cases both children and adults.
+62 DENTAL PRACTICE Discussion and project participation in the planning, development, and implementation of dental health education, public health dentistry, and the private practice of dentistry.
+Two hours.
+Hangorsky.

+81-82 CLINICAL DENTAL HYGIENE Clinical practice with patients from simple to more difficult cases both children and adults.
 Field practice at local dental clinics, hospitals, and private institutions.
 Four hours.
-Prerequisite: Dental Hygiene 1 and 2. - 91 DENTAL MATERIALS Study of the materials used routinely in dental practice.
+Prerequisite: Dental Hygiene 1 and 2.

+91 DENTAL MATERIALS Study of the materials used routinely in dental practice.
 One hour.
-Dr. Fersing, Ms. Lamoray.
+Fersing, Lamoray.

-Economics
+Economics College of arts and sciences

-Professors Alnasrawi, Campagna (Chairman), Dellin and Nadworny; Associate Professor Chase; Assistant Professor Bates; Instructors Fritz and Versteeg.
+Professors Alnasrawi, Campagna (Chairman), Dellin and Nadworny; Associate Professor Chase; Assistant Professors Bates, Fritz and Versteeg; Lecturer Rosenberg.